ssi-schaefer-nl/savagerow/use-cases/Readme.md

 # Brief Use Cases

 ## 1 Database
+The following use cases are concerned with managing the databases in the workspace.

 ### 1.1 Create a new database
 The user open the databases configuration page and chooses to create a new database.
 The system prompts for a name for the database.
 The user enters a unique name.
 The system validates the name and creates a new database in the workspace.